MarcoBgn/connectors-status/README.md

-# git-profiler
+# GitHub Public Repositories Finder

-This project has been completed for a technical test using AngularJS.
+This project has been completed for a technical test using AngularJS (TDD with Karma/Protractor).

 ## Development - Local